 To facilitate use of Avaya IP Office Softphone, https was enabled in the sample configuration.
-To check whether https is enabled, from IP Office Manager, navigate to File \rightarrow Advanced \rightarrow Security Settings.
+To check whether https is enabled, navigate to File Advanced Security Settings.
 A screen such as the following is presented.
 Log in with the appropriate security credentials.